We consistently hear three big themes after very large-scale incidents:

 - Necessity of decentralized effort over a network of organizations

-The firestorm events of the 2003 Cedar Fire in the San Diego region were unprecedented in their speed and scope for their region.
-Beyond the technical challenges of the fire, the Political, Security, Economic, Social, Infrastructure, and Information (PSESII) dimensions presented huge challenges to incident and emergency managers.
+The 2003 Cedar Firestorm in the San Diego region was unprecedented in its speed and scope.
+It ushered in the Megafire Era.
+Beyond the technical challenges of the fire, the Political, Security, Economic, Social, Infrastructure and Information (PSESII) dimensions presented huge challenges to incident and emergency managers.

-This course is about gaining and maintaining the proper altitude to be an effective strategic leader when faced with a large-scale crisis.
-It introduces new ideas and concepts, gives you opportunities to interact with leaders from the 2003 Cedar Fire, and to visit sites where key decisions were made.
-In this course we focus on what right looks like for:
+Leading in Crisis: Strategic Leadership in Catastrophic Events is a continuing education and training course for the senior, strategic leader.
+The program focuses on gaining and maintaining the proper mental altitude to be an effective strategic leader when faced with a large-scale crisis.
+The program introduces new ideas and concepts for working in the strategic space, providing opportunities to interact with leaders from the 2003 Cedar Fire in San Diego County and to apply their lessons and practice developing strategic intent.
+We focus on what right looks like for:

 - the strategic leader